Romanian campaign (1916): Defense of Bucharest

 On 1 December, the Romanian army attacked anyway.
 Mackensen managed to transfer forces to Falkenhayn’s front of attack.
 After the containment of the Romanian offensive, Germans counterattacked at every point possible.

-The stabilisation of the battlefront in Moldavia
+Stabilisation of the battlefront in Moldavia

 The Government and the Romanian royal court retreated to Iași.
 On 6 December, Bucharest was occupied by the German cavalry.
 Only the bad weather and roads saved a good part of the Romanian Army from encirclement or destruction.
 Nevertheless, over 150,000 Romanian soldiers had been captured.